KCSAURAV/Makefile/README.md

         tar -czf demo.tar.gz demodir
         rm -rf demodir

-   ln - > create links
+   ln - > create links,
-   -czf -> compress the files in the directory rm -> removes the demodir
+   -czf -> compress the files in the directory, rm -> removes the demodir

 Makefile will create variables or use them